jkaputin/20230501_git_basics/README.md

 - 'git log': show reverse order of all commits
 	- 'git log --oneline'
 - 'git diff': diff all modified files in repo
 	- 'git diff filename': diff a specified file
+	- 'git diff --staged': diff staged area, after add
+	- 'git diff HASH/HEAD'
+- 'HEAD': tell you where you are now (at most recent commit)